orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 #### Pending transaction pool
 * Holds transactions until they are added to a block and helps preventing transaction duplication.
 * No need to be persistent.
+Syncs from the block stroage upon loss of sync.
 * Configurable max size.
 * Configurable interval to clear expired transactions.
 Transaction is considered expired if transaction timestamp > last block.timestamp + expiration window.
-* Send the transaction receipt to the local relay_gw upon committment of a new block.
+* Sends the transaction receipt to the local relay_gw upon committment of a new block.

 #### Committed transaction pool
 * Holds the ID of transactionss after they are added to the blockchain to avoid transaction duplication and return their result.